canonical/netbox/docs/customization/custom-scripts.md

 commit_default = False
 ```

+### `scheduling_enabled`

+By default, a script can be scheduled for execution at a later time.
+Setting `scheduling_enabled` to False disables this ability: Only immediate execution will be possible.
+(This also disables the ability to set a recurring execution interval.)

 ### `job_timeout`

 Set the maximum allowed runtime for the script.
 If not set, `RQ_DEFAULT_TIMEOUT` will be used.